Jschles1/Jschles1.github.io/_posts/2017-10-14-post-grad_how_my_fitness_background_helped_me_graduate_flatiron_school.markdown

 When I made my first blog post a little over a year ago, I explained that I planned on having a career in the fitness industry as a personal trainer.
 While attending college, I discovered a passion for bodybuilding and physical fitness.
 By persevering 2 hours a day in the gym and improving my diet, I increased my strength and muscle mass and completely transformed my old physique into one I never thought I would be able to achieve before.
 This was an especially huge accomplishment for me as I was never an athletic person during my teenage years, preferring activities such as video games.
 It made such a huge impact on my life that I decided to pursue a career in personal training.
 I then spent a few months getting certified.

 Unfortunately, after a few weeks of working in that field, I quickly decided that it was not for me.
 There was much more pressure put on selling training packages instead of implementing the creative aspect of creating training programs for clients.
-Also, involving many of the popular figures in the fitness industry who had inspired me were beginning to become exposed regarding fraudulent activity; some were caught taking steroids when they insisted that they had built their physiques naturally, using the line of supplements they were promoting.
-Others were caught photoshopping pictures of themselves to look blatantly different than what they looked like in real life.
-People were also caught advertising services where they would be providing clients with custom workout plans tailored to their needs for prices up to $200, when in fact they were copying and pasting workouts from sites such as bodybuilding.com.
-I decided that I didn't want to work in an industry where unethical behavior was widespread and seemed to be the norm.
+I wanted to work in a field where my creative aspect could shine.

 When I signed up for the Learn-Verified program, I realized that I would be making another transformation; instead this time, I would be making a mental transformation instead of physical; I would be learning to look at things in new ways that I didn’t know I would be capable of before.